 The endowment spending policy adopted by the Foundation's Board of Directors, in conjunction with a strategic asset allocation policy for the long-term pooled investment portfolio, is designed to provide reliable growth in annual spending allocation levels and to preserve or increase the real value of the endowment principal over time.
-To meet these objectives, the Foundation utilizes a total return investment approach, with total return consisting of interest and losses, net of management fees.
+To meet these objectives, the Foundation utilizes a total return investment approach, with total return consisting of interest and dividends as well as realized and unrealized gains and losses, net of management fees.
 As of June 30, 2022, net appreciation gains of \$1.3 million were reported as restricted expendable in the accompanying Statement of Net Position.